Arjiit/AtSF/README.md

 ## AI
 - NLP - Process real articles for contextual meaning and obsfuscate and transform to generate random quests, storylines and characters
-- Image recognition - Take GEO-spatial data and images and identify objects and generate assets, and placement
+- Image recognition - Take GEO-spatial data and GEO-tagged images and identify objects and generate assets, and placement
-- Data - Analyze present (realtime) GEO-spatial data and heat maps to shape distribution of objects and NPCs in game.
+- AI Models - parameters, types for different AI processing for game

 ## Graphics
-- 2D 8-bit style graphics, minor scrolling and fixed screens.
+- 2D Omni-scroller with overhead views

 ## Map
 - Hand drawn map indicating real world places, quests, markers, and historical data